Translate this page: Google Open in Google Translate Opens in a new tab

 Research suggests that SETD5 may help regulate how other genes are switched on and off during development.
 When one copy does not function correctly, a range of developmental, behavioral, medical, and physical features have been observed in affected individuals.
 No two individuals are exactly alike, and severity varies widely.

 Most reported cases occur as a de novo mutation, meaning the change arose spontaneously and was not inherited from either parent.
-However, inherited cases are thought to account for an estimated 10–20% of known cases — and this figure may be an undercount.
-Because the same variant can affect people very differently (variable expressivity), a parent who carries a pathogenic variant may be unaffected or only mildly affected, which can lead to inherited variants of uncertain significance being underweighted during genetic evaluation.
-When a parent carries the variant, it can be passed to a child, sometimes with quite different impact.
+However, inherited cases are thought to account for an estimated 10–15% of known cases, and this figure may be an undercount, as formal prevalence data are still emerging.

 Approximately 75+ individuals had been described in published case series as of 2025.
 However, the global community has grown to over 1,100 families worldwide, suggesting the true number of people affected is significantly higher than published figures reflect.